Detailed Program Schedule

 Thursday, June 10

-How can increase the AAA’s (Acceptability, Accessibility and Affordability) of healthy foods missing from the diet
+12:30 pm How can we increase the AAA’s (Acceptability, Accessibility and Affordability) of healthy foods missing from the diet

 Eric Decker, Professor in the Department of Food Science at the University of Massachusetts, Amherst

 1:00 pm Gen Z Marketing for Post-Covid Momentum

 The pandemic has affected our Gen Z student population in a very unique way with immediate implications to marketing strategies and tactics.

 Fleur Veldhoven will share insights, strategies and some examples of consumer marketing communication during this very disruptive time for our Gen Z diners.
 Riding the Momentum of Change by capturing Gen Z hearts, minds… and cravings.

 Fleur Veldhoven, Vice President of Food Marketing at Nestlé Professional

 1:15 pm Campus Directors’ Panel from Around the Nation and Canada